Life, Space and Transportation, How to do innovation Like Elon Musk

 “First principles thinking is hard as we usually think by analogy, by comparing things we see to other things we know and drawing conclusions by inferring things we know about the other thing onto the thing we are looking at.
 It an efficient way of thinking but it’s no good if you want to truly innovate…”

-I remember when he was creating the first Tesla, the roadster.
+I remember when he spotted a digital skills gap and was creating the first Tesla, the roadster.
 He starts by using an off the shelf electric drivetrain from one company and then trying to bolt it onto a chassis from Lotus.
 That sounds like reasoning by analogy, and it didn’t work.
 In fact, by the time they finally got it going, they had replaced 95% of the parts they start with.
 So when they started to build the Model S, he started from a blank slate; innovation.
 The laws of physics and nothing else.
 The result is the fastest, safest sedan you can buy that drives on sunlight (if you use the supercharger network).
 Impressive stuff.
 This first principles thing is pretty powerful.

 Hang about, the same thing happened with SpaceX.
 He first tried to buy an off-the-shelf rocket to send some dehydrated plants to mars.
 In doing so, he then realised that the price of completed rockets were crazy-expensive, many, many multiples of the prices of the actual atoms in the material of a completed rocket, and they threw most of it away every time!
 So SpaceX was born out of a first-principles approach to rockets: assemble the atoms in a cost-effective way and try not to throw it away every time, seems like commons sense when you look at it with the fresh eyes of innovation.